logo

 What are the main sources of BOD?

 Biological oxygen demand comes from organic materials that end up in a body of water.
-Some of these very natural products of the environment, for example, fallen leaves and woody debris such as twigs and branches, plants, seeds, grass, animal faeces and manure, and even dead animals.
+Some of these are natural products of the environment, for example, fallen leaves and woody debris, such as twigs and branches, plants, seeds, grass, animal faeces and manure, and even dead animals.

 Increasingly, in the modern world, BOD sources also come from human activity: fertilisers (both agricultural and from urban lawns), effluent from industrial processes, wastepaper, food processing plants, animal feed, septic tanks, urban storm water run-off, and other forms of pollution.

-Why is it important in the water treatment industry?
+Why is BOD important in the water treatment industry?

-As we have seen, BOD is a measure of dissolved oxygen in water bodies, but it can also be used as a measure in wastewater treatment plants, this time of the levels of organic pollution in water before it is discharged.
+BOD can also be used as a measure in wastewater treatment plants, i.e. of the levels of organic pollution in water before it is discharged.
 Testing BOD levels at different stages of the wastewater treatment plant also offers a test of how effectively each process is working.

-If organic material levels are too high when released, the discharged treated water will contribute to biological oxygen demand and therefore risk depleting oxygen levels in any body of water eventually reaches.
+If organic material levels are too high when released, the discharged treated water will contribute to biological oxygen demand and risk depleting oxygen levels in any body of water it eventually reaches.

 Essentially, determining biological oxygen demand involves measuring how dissolved oxygen levels change over a five-day period.
 One of the most common methods used is known as Standard Methods 5210B.
 Once collected in a sample bottle, the water needs to be tested in a controlled environment for BOD levels within 48 hours to determine a baseline figure.